Timeroot/Lean-QuantumInfo/README.md

 Most stuff is in the `QuantumInfo/FiniteDim` folder.
 There was a _tiny_ bit of infinite-dimensional theory in the `QuantumInfo/InfiniteDim` folder, but it's mostly been cleared out.

 Docmentation of the main definitions can be found at [DOC.md](./DOC.md).
 A majority of the work will be outlining the major definitions and theorems from Mark Wilde's _Quantum Information Theory_.
-A correspondence to the definitions and theorems (mostly as todo-list!) are in [TODO.md](./TODO.md)
+A correspondence to the definitions and theorems (in the form of a todo-list) are in [TODO](./TODO.md)